Is Cold Pressed Juice Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink cold pressed juice?

-What are the risks of cold pressed juice during pregnancy?
+What are the risks of unpasteurized juice during pregnancy?

-How can I safely make juice at home during pregnancy?
+How can I safely make cold pressed juice at home during pregnancy?

 To safely make cold pressed juice at home, start by thoroughly washing all produce under running water, even if you plan to peel it.
-Use a clean juicer and drink the juice immediately after making it.
-Don't store homemade juice for later as bacteria can multiply quickly.
-Avoid adding raw sprouts to your juice as they're particularly prone to contamination.
-Stick to fruits and vegetables from reputable sources and discard any bruised or damaged produce.
+Use a clean juicer and sanitize all equipment before use.
+Drink the juice immediately after making it, as bacteria can multiply quickly in fresh juice.
+Avoid using pre cut fruits or vegetables from the store, and discard any produce that looks bruised or damaged.
+If you can't drink it right away, refrigerate immediately and consume within 24 hours.

 How Do We Score Products for Pregnancy Safety?